Shukai Du (CV)

 - Finite element and discontinuous Galerkin methods

-- Scientific machine learning and data-driven methods
+- Scientific machine learning and data-driven approaches

 - Computational inverse and ill-posed problems